am23219/expo-book-reader/arabic-book-reader/README.md

 npm start
 ```

-## PDF File
+## Image Files

-This app is specifically designed to display the "Barakat Makiyyah" PDF.
-The PDF file should be placed in:
+This app is specifically designed to display the "Barakat Makiyyah" book as a series of page images.
+The page images should be placed in:
 ```
-assets/pdf/Barakaat_Makiyyah.pdf
+assets/images/pages/
 ```

 ## Dependencies

 - react-native
-- react-native-pdf
 - react-native-gesture-handler
 - @expo/vector-icons
 - expo-font